44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: US-191 15 miles south of Moab | Duration: 1 hour | Cost: $ for guided tour and/or petting zoo (general grounds are FREE)

-This infamous tourist attraction catches everyone's attention when approaching Moab from the south.
-It features short guided tours of a 14-room home that was literally built into the side of a cliff.
+This infamous tourist attraction on US-191 catches everyone's attention when approaching Moab from the south.
+It features l2-minute guided tours of a 14-room home that was literally built into the side of a cliff.
 There are also various photo opportunities in the parking lot, a gift shop, and a small petting zoo (fee charged for the zoo).
-This is probably the quirkiest attraction in all of Utah, and it's worth a look if you appreciate roadside america-type attractions.
+This is probably the quirkiest tourist stop in all of Utah, and it's worth a look if you appreciate kitchy roadside america-type attractions.

 |